 Dumplings come in many shapes and sizes, but plump pork and shrimp shumai with their unmistakable combo of Asian aromatics and seasoning are a staple in dim sum carts around the world.
-These dumplings are the perfect shape for dipping into a mixture of soy sauce and chili oil.
+These dumplings are the perfect shape for dipping into a mixture of soy sauce and chile oil.

 Shumai, also known as siumaai, siomai, or shaomai, are traditional Chinese open-faced dumplings and this recipe will help you make shumai at home and even learn how to make dumpling wrappers from scratch!

 I used to eat dim sum with my parents a few times a month.
 They loved it yet mom would always make a comment about how oily the food would be, and how she needed to drink hot tea to digest this.
 I think I just had a realization about where my food guilt comes from.
 I still will dum sum, just thsoe comments will reliably echo in my head whener these dishes roll around :).

 Shumai wrappers are a basic dumpling wrapper made from flour, hot water, and salt, like spring roll wrappers.
 Dumpling wrappers are relatively affordable and you can find them in many Asian grocery stores.
 There’s a variety of different types of brands and shapes and sizes you can choose from too.
 A good brand for dumpling wrappers is New Hong Kong Noodle Company, which is sold in different Asian markets in the US.